September 07, 2021

 Absolute Erase also includes a set of integrated actions for users to remotely execute across their devices.
 These include the ability to freeze a device to render it inoperable, delete specific files containing sensitive information, or securely wipe the drive if the situation demands.
 Absolute’s Device Wipe leverages an innovative erasure method called Cryptographic Erase, involving the removal of encryption keys to wipe an encrypted drive while conforming with NIST guidelines for media sanitization (NIST SP 800-88).

 To learn more about Absolute’s solutions for distributed endpoint environments, check out the Absolute Learning Hub for videos on Endpoint Data Discovery highlighting use cases and best practices.
-You can also view the Endpoint Data Discovery FAQ, Device Wipe datasheet and Absolute Help for additional information on how to set up and leverage the features.
+You can also view the Endpoint Data Discovery FAQ, and Absolute Help for additional information on how to set up and leverage the features.

 [1] Note that Absolute does not retrieve or store files from endpoints.
 Endpoint Data Discovery simply scans devices for matched tokens and showcases matching counts in each category through reports via the Absolute Console.